woutersf/MauticReusableTemplatesBundle/README.md

 A Mautic integration for managing reusable HTML email templates that can be used across different emails and campaigns.

+> **Note:** This is a Proof of Concept.
+There might be features that are not 100% finished.

 ## Features

 - Create and manage reusable HTML email parts